Gabriel-Vlad/automated-file-organiser/README.md

 The moved files' paths are logged in the logger file chose by the user within the input.
 After a directory is fully traversed, the program performs a cleanup and removes it.

+The software's folder contains an **example** directory that has a before and after tests showing how the software works practically

 ## List of feature ideas

 - Being able to chose if the program should perform a cleanup or not